Does any of this feel familiar?

 If you can’t afford that yet, eat the frog, and do the hardest task first.
 The rest of your day will go better if you get the thing you’re dreading out of the way.

-13. Set rules
+17. Set rules

-Author Neil Gaiman has a rule to help him writing.
+The author Neil Gaiman has a rule to help him writing.
 When he sits down to work, he has two choices.
 He can stare out of the window, or he can write.
 No web surfing, or chatting.
 No reading, playing with his son, or any other displacement activity.
 After a while, he explains, writing is usually just more interesting than doing nothing, so he’ll start work.

 Set rules to help you do whatever it is you want to be doing.
 Restrict your choices.
 Stack the new behaviour you want in with activities that are already ingrained habits, and soon you’ll be doing it on auto-pilot.

-16. Change your environment
+18. Change your environment

 If you sit down at your computer to write, and 30 minutes later find yourself watching cat videos or TED talks with no idea how you got there, try going to a coffee shop to work (and don’t get the wi-fi password).
-Write by hand for a while, and see it it flows better.
+Write by hand for a while, and see if it flows better.
 Switch off your phone.
-Or turn off your router.
+Or even turn off your router.

 If you want to go out for a run first thing in the morning, lay out your exercise gear the night before, put your water bottle and anything else you need by the door and make it as easy as possible to just get up and go.